kemenril/3build_db/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;***"Anar.
 Nányë Andúril I né Narsil i macil Elendilo.
 Lercuvantan i móli Mordórëo.
 Isil."***

 The current code is a naive port of what was originally there, adjusted for linguistic differences to the extent necessary to make it function (I think) correctly on a current system with Python 3, but it may eventually see future enhancements and bug fixes or even partial rewrites.
-The initial version is basically the last release of Martin's program, v1.0-rc1 without any enhancements, but it's different enough that you should consider it to be the start of a new fork, in an earlier stage of development.
+The initial revision is basically the last release of Martin's program, *rebuild_db.py* v1.0-rc1, without any enhancements, but it's different enough that you should consider it to be the start of a new fork, in an earlier stage of development.
+In any case, what's here is almost certainly not well-worn enough to be a release candidate for a 1.0 version.

 ### To the point: